Privacy Policy

 13.9 Testimonials and Case Studies

-APC may request client permission to reference an engagement for marketing, thought leadership, or case study purposes.
-Any such reference requires the client's explicit written consent prior to publication.
+ALI may request client permission to reference an engagement for marketing, thought leadership, or case study purposes.
+Any such reference requires the client’s explicit written consent prior to publication.
 Clients may consent to a de-identified reference, a named reference, or decline entirely.
 Declining does not affect the delivery or quality of contracted services.

 14. Program Participants and Partner Engagements